 AIHW (Australian Institute of Health and Welfare) 2016.
 Permanency planning in child protection.
 Child welfare series no. 64.
 Cat. no. CWS 58.
 Canberra: AIHW.

-The bar chart shows the proportion of children who were the subjects of substantiations of notifications received during 2017–18, by sex and type of abuse or neglect.
-Emotional abuse was the most common abuse type for boys and girls (59% and 59%, respectively), followed by neglect (18% and 16%), physical abuse (16% and 14%) and sexual assault (6.8% and 11%).
+The bar chart shows the proportion of children who were the subjects of substantiations of notifications received during 2018–19, by sex and type of abuse or neglect.
+Emotional abuse was the most common abuse type for boys and girls (55% and 53%, respectively), followed by neglect (22% and 19%), physical abuse (16% and 14%) and sexual abuse (6% and 13%).

 The bar chart shows the proportion of children in long-term (2 years or more) out‑of‑home care by legal arrangement.
-73% of children were on a long-term guardianship arrangement, followed by 11% who were under third-party parental care arrangements, 8.6% who were in short-term guardianship arrangements and the remaining 3.1% of children were in some other care and protection order.
+82% of children were on a long-term guardianship arrangement and 4.7% were in short-term guardianship arrangements.
+11.1% of children were on some other care and protection order.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.